A new investigation solves a five-year riddle—and raises more questions about secretive investments in London

 Now SourceMaterial’s investigation raises fresh concerns about the case, and about Nazarbayeva’s testimony on how she made her millions.

-When contacted by SourceMaterial, lawyers for Nazarbayeva said any allegation that she misled the court was “categorically false”.
+Contacted by SourceMaterial, lawyers for Nazarbayeva said any allegation that she misled the court was “categorically false”.
 They declined to answer questions about Baker Street.

 ‘McMafia orders’, named after the television series that follows fictional oligarchs as they launder drug money in London and officially called Unexplained Wealth Orders, were initially hailed by transparency activists as a valuable tool in the fight against corruption.
 But doubts have crept in.

 “The purpose of the legislation was that it was supposed to stop dirty money coming into Britain,” said Margaret Hodge MP, who chairs a cross-party anti-corruption group in parliament.
 “It seems that actually the legislation is less effective than we thought.”

 By their nature McMafia orders target the world’s wealthiest—the very people who can draw on almost endless resources to make them go away.

 “Whilst the orders appear to provide the NCA with more clout and greater powers, the reality is that it is highly probable that the oligarchy will have the financial means to ensure their lawyers—a key group of professional enablers—find ways to circumvent this legislation,” said a July 2020 parliamentary report into Russian influence in the UK.

 Nazarbayeva is no exception when it comes to hiring very expensive lawyers and was represented in court by the elite law firm Mischcon de Reya.